 In a food processor or blender, puree tomatoes and onion until smooth.
 Measure 2 cups total of the mix.

-Heat oil in a large Dutch oven or 3 quart saucepan.
-Add rice and saute, stirring frequently until light golden in color about 5-10 minutes.
+On medium heat, warm a large Dutch oven or 3 quart saucepan.
+Add oil.
+Add rice and saute, stirring frequently until light golden in color about 8-10 minutes.

 Add cumin and oregano.
+Lower heat to medium- low.
 Add garlic and jalapeños( if using) and stir until fragrant, about 15 seconds.
-Stir in tomato mixture, broth( I use the poaching liquid from the chicken), tomato paste and salt.
-Bring to a boil.
+Stir in tomato mixture, broth( I use the poaching liquid from the chicken), tomato paste, salt and pepper.
+Increase heat and bring to a boil.

 Cover and bake until rice is tender and liquid is absorbed , about 20-30 minutes.
-Fluff with a fork.
+Mix well, scooping rice from bottom of pot .
 If rice seems dry, add additional liquid and fluff.

 Fold in cilantro or parsley and season to taste with additional salt and pepper.